Public Interest Registry: History

+In 2002, the Internet Society was in a dire financial position.
+There were significant concerns that the Internet Society’s financial position could sink .ORG.
+Hal Lubsen, the CEO and Ram Mohan, the CTO of Afilias, a domain name registry operator, approached Lynn St. Amour, the CEO of The Internet Society with a proposal to partner with The Internet Society to bid for the .ORG TLD, in a model where The Internet Society would remain the steward of the .ORG name, and Afilias would take charge of all operational and technical functions related to .ORG.
+After a long deliberation, the Internet Society's Board in 2002, agreed to the partnership between the two organizations.
+In order to ensure separation of .ORG from The Internet Society's own issues, the Internet Society proposed creating the Public Interest Registry as a separate 501(c)3 non-profit to manage .ORG and to insulate it from the Internet Society.
+The Public Interest Registry was established with a membership of one, the Internet Society, governed by a separate board.

 Eleven bids for .ORG were received from operators who were assessed as being qualified to manage the registry.

 The Internet Society was among the 11 bidders.
+Presenting to the ICANN Board at its 2002 Budapest meeting were The Internet Society's CEO Lynn St.Amour and Afilias' CTO Ram Mohan.
 Though the Internet Society did not receive the absolute highest score out of the 11 bids, as assessed by independent and staff evaluators, it was nonetheless awarded a perpetual contract to manage .ORG.
 Articles 4.1 and 4.2 of the .ORG Registry Agreement outline that, provided there have not been breaches of payment obligations to ICANN and there have not been three or more “fundamental and material breach[es]” of the contract, the contract will automatically renew for a further 10 years – in perpetuity.
-The reason for awarding the contract to the Internet Society included the Internet Society’s global membership, important mission, and non-profit status.
+The reason for awarding the contract to the Internet Society included the Internet Society’s global membership, important mission, and non-profit status and Afilias' technical prowess.